trailofbits/PrivacyRaven/README.md

 Additionally, if you'd like to run PrivacyRaven in a Docker container, run `chmod +x build.sh` followed by `./build.sh`.
 Note that depending on the amount of resources you allocate to Docker, PrivacyRaven's performance may be drastically impacted.

+PrivacyRaven is still early in development and is undergoing rapid changes.
+Users are advised to update frequently and avoid applying PrivacyRaven to critical use cases.

 Feel free to join our #privacyraven channel in [Empire Hacking](https://empireslacking.herokuapp.com/) if you need help using or extending PrivacyRaven.
 The official pip release will arrive soon.